punkave/best-practices/README.md

 - **Components** - One off designed components (footer, header, etc.)
 - **Utilities** - Single purpose (immutable) selectors

-Another helpful pattern is to prefix selectors (i.e. `.o-, .c-, .u-`) using these group names so that it's easy to identify the role of a selector in markup.
+It's also helpful pattern is to prefix selectors (i.e. `.o-, .c-, .u-`) using these group names so that it's easy to identify the role of a selector in markup.

 ## <a name="house--javascript">Javascript</a>
   * nest things in apos events where applicable